PWW0202/YOLO-GTGP/README.md

 ## Environment Setup & Custom Module Integration

+Follow the steps below to integrate the custom network modules into the Ultralytics YOLO framework.

 ### 1. Environment Download and Preparation

 Please visit the official Ultralytics GitHub repository to download the source code of **v8.3.0 or later**: